wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 10 And the children of Columbia lost, in all, about half a score : howbeit, there was much damage done to both vessels.

-11 Nevertheless, about this time, a mighty ship of Britain, called the Poictiers, came upon the vessels which were in a defenceless situation, and took then: both, and commanded them to go to the island of the king which is called Bermuda.
+11 Nevertheless, about this time, a mighty ship of Britain, called the Poictiers, came upon the vessels which were in a defenceless situation, and took them both, and commanded them to go to the island of the king which is called Bermuda.

-12 However, the people of Columbia were pleasec with the noble conduct of Jones, and for his valiant act ! they gave him a sword of curious workmanship.
+12 However, the people of Columbia were pleased with the noble conduct of Jones, and for his valiant acts they gave him a sword of curious workmanship.

 13 Moreover, while he remained at Bermuda, the inhabitants, the servants of the king, treated him kindly and showed much respect for him and his officers that were made captive.

 CHAP.
 XIII.

-Capture of the British frigate Macedonian, by Com, Decatur, in the frigate United States.--Brig Vixen captured by the British frigate Southampton.
+Capture of the British frigate Macedonian, by Com.
+Decatur, in the frigate United States.--Brig Vixen captured by the British frigate Southampton.

 NOW it happened on the twenty-fifth day of the tenth month, in the first year of the war ; that a certain strong ship of Britain, that had prepared herself to fight a ship of Columbia, appeared upon the waters of the mighty deep.